Aish-15/Globus-installation/README.md

 ![img](https://i.imgur.com/U7QTE0Y.png)

+* You may give access to the default folder as you wish.
+But it is preferred to select “writable” instead of  both “writable and sharable.”

+* You may click on “Save” to save these changes.

-*Note*: Remove the previous default folder by clicking on the folder and tapping on the (-) option.
+_*Note*_ : Remove the previous default folder by clicking on the folder and tapping on the (-) option.
 It will remove the folder from the accessible folder list.

 ![img](https://i.imgur.com/68OlVDz.png)